Exercise

-How to Perform - Lying Leg Raise
+How to Perform the Lying Leg Raise

 Important information

-• If you feel strain in your lower back, bend your knees slightly during the movement or place your hands under your glutes for additional support.
+- If you feel strain in your lower back, bend your knees slightly during the movement or place your hands under your glutes for additional support.

-• Focus on using your abdominal muscles rather than your hip flexors by keeping your lower back pressed into the mat throughout the exercise.
+- Focus on using your abdominal muscles rather than your hip flexors by keeping your lower back pressed into the mat throughout the exercise.

-• Adjust the difficulty by modifying the leg position—bend your knees for an easier version or add ankle weights for more resistance.
+- Adjust the difficulty by modifying the leg position: bend your knees for an easier version or add ankle weights for more resistance.

-• Keep your head and shoulders relaxed on the mat to avoid neck strain; never pull on your head to assist the movement.
+- Keep your head and shoulders relaxed on the mat to avoid neck strain; never pull on your head to assist the movement.

 Primary Muscles